Black Friday eCommerce Should not Mean Waiting in Line

 Up to One Hour Queue in Webshop

-Here in Norway we have several examples like the electronics giant Elkjøp.
-They had yesterday a queue in their webshop around one hour.
-This was the day before black friday.
+Here in Norway, we have several examples like the electronics giant Elkjøp.
+They had yesterday a queue in their webshop for around one hour.
+This was the day before black Friday.
 I chose another shop to buy a new TV for our office.
 I guess I was not the only one.
 The same happened with Elkjøp last year.

 Scarcity Sales Tactics like Jeffree Star

 Black Friday is an annual thing but we also have another trend that leads to online queueing.
 Brands are also trying to have limited stock and launching big bang re-stock campaigns and new launches.
 Scarcity tactics.
 Jeffree Star did this a couple of weeks back when he launched a new line of makeup.
 The result was that the line was sold out in one hour, but wait, you actually had to wait in line for up to one hour to be able to checkout.